PostHog/posthog.com/contents/blog/analytics-pricing.md

 Here's the slightly longer version:

-- When you call `posthog.identify`, or an identified user performs an event, we do a bunch of processing to create, update, or merge person profiles in our backend.
-This is one of the most complex steps in [our ingestion pipeline](/docs/how-posthog-works/ingestion-pipeline), which makes it expensive.
+- When you call `posthog.identify` or capture an event from an identified user, we do a bunch of processing to create, update, or merge person profiles in our backend.
+These are stored separately from events in Postgres, making this is one of the most complex and expensive steps in [our ingestion pipeline](/docs/how-posthog-works/ingestion-pipeline).

-- When ingesting anonymous events, we store data in a sessions table that captures session properties, such as the referring domain and the URLs visited.
-This table is much cheaper for us to update and query.
-It's faster, too.
+- When ingesting anonymous events, we can entirely rely on our cheaper, faster ClickHouse tables.
+For example, we use a sessions table to capture session properties, such as the referring domain and the URLs visited.

 - This lets us charge you much less for these events, saving you money and enabling many use cases that would have been cost prohibitive before.